 I'm putting this article here so that I can run through a checklist when I am adding an input field to an interface.

 There is a strange complacency in many applications released for public use which are vulnerable to SQL Injection.
-According to the industry over 60% of attacks on websites is through SQL-Injection alone.
+According to industry reports over 60% of attacks on websites is through SQL-Injection alone.

 SQL-Injection is not as complicated as it is made out.
-An input field in a website form is where the hacker can add code that can drastically affect a database-driven website.
+An input field in a website form is where the hacker can add code that is submitted to the website and processed by the hosting server.
 Take a search engine for instance, this is a field which the end-user can freely enter any text they want, especially any code.
-But a search engine is just one example, you need to test EVERY input field the end-user can access.
-For more information on SQL-Injection, please read my article "Anti-SQL Injection Basics".
+The Google Search Engine has undergone a lot of work to prevent people from injecting code into their search function.
+But a search engine is just one example, on your website, you need to test EVERY input field the end-user can access.
+For an introduction on SQL-Injection, please read my article "Anti-SQL Injection Basics".